Dance music: a guide to increase revenue on Beatport

-Since 2004 the world of digital dance music has been dominated by Beatport.
-The largest DJ download portal in the world, surviving other landmark DJ shops such as Trackitdown, Audiojelly and DJTunes.
-Amongst DJ’s, Beatport is a benchmark for newly released tracks; the Beatport genre and main chart are constantly under close supervision by all dance minded enthusiasts.
+Since 2004 the world of digital dance music has been dominated by Beatport, the biggest portal for electronic dance music, originating in North America.
+It is part of an even bigger company called SFX Entertainment.
+Amongst DJ’s, Beatport is a benchmark for newly released electronic music; the genre and main Beatport chart are constantly under close supervision by all dance minded enthusiasts.

 Kwettr started out as part of a record company and has been in good contact with Beatport ever since the beginning.